kevmhughes/quote-machine/README.md

 # Quote Machine

 ### What is it:
+A random quote machine built with React as part of the freeCodeCamp Front End Development Libraries course.

 ### Objective:
 Build a CodePen.io app that is functionally similar to this: https://codepen.io/freeCodeCamp/full/qRZeGZ.